aws-amplify/docs/cli/migrate.md

 # Migration
-This section covers the steps to migrate your projects initialized using the Amplify CLI version (< 1.0.0) which doesn't support multiple environments and team workflows.
-Environment and team workflow support is now supported in as a part of the latest Amplify CLI version (>= 1.0.0) and can be installed using the following command:
+This section covers the steps to migrate your projects initialized using the older Amplify CLI versions (< 1.0.0) which doesn't support multiple environments and team workflows.
+Environment and team workflow support is supported in Amplify CLI version (>= 1.0.0) and can be installed using the following command:

 ```
 $ npm install -g @aws-amplify/cli